-Around two million data points on the occurrence of various dragonfly species – a huge wealth of knowledge.
-Together with the Society of German-Speaking Odonatologists, we aim to make them more accessible.
+Around two million data points on the occurrence of dragonfly species – treasure trove of information.
+We are working with the Society of German-speaking Odonatologists to make it better accessible.

-"We have over 1.8 million data points on the distribution of the various dragonfly species in Germany.
-But these are currently spread across different institutions and federal states.
-We would like to have a platform where many others can also work with them and learn from them.
+"We have 1.8 million data points on the distribution of the various dragonfly species in Germany.
+Right now, the data is distributed among different institutions and federal states.
+We want a platform where many others can work with them and learn from them.
 That's what we're working on in NFDI4Biodiversity."

 About the Society of German-Speaking Odonatologists (GdO)